Professor Jonathan L. Gross

 His most recent books are Topics in Topological Graph Theory (co-edited with Tom Tucker and series editors Lowell Beineke and Robin Wilson) and Combinatorial Methods with Computer Applications.
 Other books include Topological Graph Theory (co-authored with Thomas W. Tucker), Graph Theory and Its Applications (co-authored with Jay Yellen), and the Handbook of Graph Theory (co-edited with Jay Yellen).
 Another previous book, Measuring Culture (co-authored with Steve Rayner) constructs network-theoretic tools for measuring sociological phenomena.

-Topological graph theory --- especially genus distribution; knot theory --- especially Celtic knots; computer graphics --- especially woven shapes; covering-space methods: especially voltage graphs; mathematical models for social anthropology --- especially the grid-group theory of Mary Douglas; topology of 3-manifolds.
+Research Interests: Topological graph theory --- especially genus polynomials; knot theory --- especially Celtic knots; computer graphics --- especially woven shapes; covering-space methods: especially voltage graphs; mathematical models for social anthropology --- especially the grid-group theory of Mary Douglas; topology of 3-manifolds.

 Supplementary Research Material